Blidö

 Blidö is an island in the northern Stockholm archipelago "roslagen" and a part of the Norrtälje Municipality.
 Its northernmost point is called Kråknäset.
+There is a car ferry to neighboring Yxlan and ferries to Stockholm, as well as an ICA grocery store.

+Linkudden Nature Reserve is located on the southeast of the island with lovely nature and seaside cliffs.

 Journalist and author Ture Nerman owned a summer house on Blidö from 1919 until 1969.
+Author Tove Jansson spent her summers as a child on Blidö.